 We hold an annual summer sports day which consists of a House competition and competitive races and we always enjoy the event being well attended by parents and governors.
 We run other sporting events throughout the year e.g. house activity days, skipping workshops, Sport Relief Mile.
 In addition to regular curriculum activities we also provide a variety of extra-curricular clubs including football, netball, street dance, tennis, cheerleading, and chess.

-We attend the Harpenden District Sports events and tournaments throughout the year which include cross-country, tag rugby, football, netball, chess, rounders, Kwik cricket festival and our District Athletics event, and we’ve been delighted by our recent success in this event.
+We attend the Harpenden District Sports events and tournaments throughout the year which include cross-country, tag rugby, football, netball, chess, rounders, Kwik cricket festival and our District Athletics event.

 We receive national PE and Sport Premium funding which is designed to help all primary schools improve the quality of the PE and sport activities they offer their pupils.
 The Government is investing £150 million on this funding each year until 2020, with the vision that ‘all pupils leave primary school physically literate and with the knowledge, skills and motivation necessary to equip them for a healthy lifestyle and lifelong participation in physical activity and sport’.
 This money is ring-fenced, to be spent only on provision of PE and sport in schools.